pyhawaii/talks/puzzles/homemade/08_blake2/README.md

+# Hashing using `blake2b`

-# This puzzle is focused on using keys, salts, personalizations to create a hash hexdigest of a word using the blake2 algorithm.
+This puzzle is focused on using keys, salts, personalizations to create a hash hexdigest of a word using the `blake2b` algorithm.

 For full details see the file: